dsoto/sotolab-notes/getting-started.md

 do work, you will post files with your thoughts, code, or results so that the other members can keep up with your progress.

+Markdown files work well if you aren't generating graphs or explaining code.
+Jupyter Notebooks work well when you want to show lots of code, tables, or graphs.
+Both of these are rendered nicely on GitHub so others can view your work.

 ## Story Boards

 For each of our projects, we maintain a "Story Board" in our Google